• Skip to primary navigation

 • Red curry paste: Adds a warm spicy flavor.

-• PB2 or peanut butter: Either tastes great in this recipe.
+• Peanut butter or PB2: Either tastes great in this recipe.
 Adds a rich nutty flavor.
+When I updated this recipe I used peanut butter.

 • Olive oil: To cook the onion in.
 Adds flavor.